prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/app-generation/checkpoint.md

 > Note: the `--view=ejs` option specifies our choice to use EJS as a view template engine instead of the default template engine, Jade.
 If you don't know what this means, don't worry about it!

-This command should create the following files:
+This command should create a directory named `my_app/` which contains the following files:

-    my_app
-    my_app/package.json
-    my_app/app.js
-    my_app/public
-    my_app/routes
-    my_app/routes/index.js
-    my_app/routes/users.js
-    my_app/views
-    my_app/views/index.ejs
-    my_app/views/error.ejs
-    my_app/bin
-    my_app/bin/www
-    my_app/public/javascripts
-    my_app/public/images
-    my_app/public/stylesheets
-    my_app/public/stylesheets/style.css
+    bin/www
+    public/javascripts
+    public/images
+    public/stylesheets
+    public/stylesheets/style.css
+    routes/index.js
+    routes/users.js
+    views/index.ejs
+    views/error.ejs
+    app.js
+    package.json

 Don't worry if you're unfamiliar with the location and purpose of each of these files.
-We will edit many of them in the future as we continue to build this application in future checkpoint exercises.

-Observe the `package.json` file.
-The application directory is an NPM project!
+We will examine each at the appropriate time.

+Do take a moment to observe presence of the `package.json` file, which indicates this project is an NPM project.
+The project's root directory doesn't contain an `index.js` file, but which file do you think is the main entry-point into this NPM project?

 ### Install Package Dependencies